SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 The contract is:

 1. ask the processor to prepare and describe its selected input channel;
-2. receive the processor's JSON channel report;
+2. receive the processor's JSON channel report containing at least `input` and `input_type`;
-3. prepare the executor-owned result endpoint;
+3. prepare the executor-owned result FIFO;
-4. complete the report with `input_FIFO` and `result_FIFO`;
+4. append `result` and `result_type` to the report;
 5. send that JSON report to the launcher through the readiness descriptor;
 6. run and supervise the processor;
 7. capture at most 1 MiB of processor output;
 8. publish the result for a bounded period; and
 9. remove the request directory and session lock.

+The public readiness report uses transport-neutral field names.
+The current uploader reports `input_type` as `FIFO`, and the executor reports `result_type` as `FIFO`.
+The launcher requires `input`, `input_type`, `result`, and `result_type`, but permits additional fields so processors and executors can add metadata without breaking the handshake.
+For channels whose type is `FIFO` (case-insensitive), the launcher verifies that the reported path is a FIFO.
+Other declared channel types are passed through without FIFO-specific checks.
+The result publisher itself remains FIFO-specific, so the schema is extensible even though the complete executor lifecycle does not yet support arbitrary result transports.

-Thus the executor **delivers** the communication-channel selection; it does not make the business processor's input-channel decision.
-The current v1 report and launcher validation use FIFO-specific field names and node checks.
-Supporting a non-FIFO channel later will require generalizing that public report and its validation, but not moving channel selection into the executor.
+Thus the executor **delivers** the communication-channel selection; it does not make the business processor input-channel decision.

 ### Shutdown and CI